 The good news is the future is bright for every type of web developer: front end, back end, and full stack.
 Commit to learning everything you can in your discipline; stay current with new frameworks, languages, and platforms; and communicate effectively with fellow developers and end users.
 You will thrive for years to come.

-Whether you are a front end, back end, or full-stack developer, the Logz.io log analysis platform can help you to deploy bug-free software quickly and easily.
+Whether you are a front end, back end, or full-stack developer, the Logz.io log analysis platform based on the open source ELK Stack can help you to deploy bug-free software quickly and easily.
 Take a free product tour!